Hungry Ghost Festival in Singapore or Zhong Yuan Jie: How to Prepare for It!

 It is also common practice to fold the sheets into the shape of the simple gold ingots used in ancient China.
 People may write the names of loved ones on the back of the offering, before saying a quiet prayer while the item burns and the smoke rises into the air.

-One must however be mindful of all the pollution that is caused by burning these items, so do make use of the metal bins around residential areas and housing estates that have been designated for this purpose.
+One must, however, be mindful of all the pollution that is caused by burning these items, so do make use of the metal bins around residential areas and housing estates that have been designated for this purpose.

-There are some superstitions associated with burning of joss paper as well.
+There are some superstitions associated with the burning of joss paper as well.
 Stepping of joss paper, or the burned ashes, and throwing away unused joss paper is considered to be disrespectful to the ghosts.